raymond-eustaquio/zeek_lab/README.md

   (`dns.log`, `conn.log`, `weird.log`, etc.).

 - **Custom analysis and formatting scripts**
-  Tools for converting Zeek logs to JSON, cleaning output, and preparing data for analysis.
+  Tools for converting Zeek logs to JSON, cleaning output, generating terminal summaries,
+  and producing visualizations such as `dns_top_domains.png`.

+- **Splunk ingestion and dashboards**
+  A Splunk monitor input ingests Zeek logs, the TA‑Zeek add‑on parses fields,
+  and dashboards provide DNS analytics and search workflows.

 - **A reproducible environment**
-  Optional Dockerfile, reset scripts, and a status‑check script ensure the lab can be reset and rerun consistently.
+  Optional Dockerfile, reset scripts, and a status‑check script ensure the lab can be reset
+  and rerun consistently.

 - **A Jupyter Notebook analysis workflow**
-  A guided notebook (`dns_analysis_demo.ipynb`) that loads `dns.json`, explores DNS behavior, filters events, and visualizes top domains.
+  A guided notebook (`dns_analysis_demo.ipynb`) that loads `dns.json`, explores DNS behavior,
+  filters events, and visualizes top domains.

-The goal of this project is to show how to take **raw packet data → generate Zeek logs → parse them → analyze DNS behavior** using a combination of automation, scripting, and interactive analysis.
+The goal of this project is to show how to take **raw packet data → generate Zeek logs → parse them → analyze DNS behavior** using a combination of automation, scripting, Splunk ingestion, and interactive notebook analysis.

 ---